 These cookies have a long storage life which means they’re easy to send to friends and family far and wide or you can get a jump on your holiday cookie making.
 Store these buttery cookies in an airtight container at room temperature for up to a week.

-Italian cookies can be frozen, simply freeze cookie dough balls on a parchment lined cookie sheet.
+Italian wedding cookies can be frozen.
+Here’s how: freeze unbaked cookie dough balls on a parchment lined cookie sheet.
 Once frozen, store in a freezer container or bag.
 Thaw in the fridge, then bake.

 How to Store Italian Wedding Cookies